Jc-alt logo

 Intro

-Design an algorithm to encode a list of strings to a single string.
-The encoded string is then decoded back to the original list of strings Please implement encode and decode. strs[i] contains only UTF-8 characters.
+Design an algorithm to encode a list of strings to a single string and a decode algorithm to decode the single string back to the original list of strings, strs[i] contains only UTF-8 characters.

 InputOutput